 - 2 large eggplants ( 1.5 to 1.75 lbs each)

 - 2 garlic cloves, finely minced (use a garlic press)

 - 1 teaspoon salt

-- 2 tablespoons plain full-fat yogurt (optional, but delicious)
+- optional: 2 tablespoons plain full-fat yogurt

 - Make a foil packet with wood chips for smoking.
 Wrap ½ cup of wood chips (mesquite, alder, apple) in heavy-duty foil and pierce the top, creating an opening in the foil so smoke can escape.
 Place this on the grill.
 See photos.

 - With a sharp pairing knife cut 1-2 inch deep slits into the eggplant, all over especially around the bigger bottom area.
 This will allow them to cook more evenly, and help the smoke penetrate the eggplant.

 - When the foil packet is smoking, place the eggplant directly on the grill, and close the grill.
 Turn eggplant every 10 minutes or so and let the skin char.
 Grill until eggplant has collapsed and feels tender on the inside.
 This will take about 20 minutes.